SokalMet/AspNetFileBrowsing/README.md

   @project path/AspNetFileBrowsing/AspNetFileBrowsing
   and port number 82

-  Just like that: add on eny port you can Client side : just add Site with "youre name" with physical path:
+  Just like that: add on any port you can Client side : just add Site with "some name" with physical path:
-  @yore project path/AspNetFileBrowsing/FileBrowserClient
+  @project path/AspNetFileBrowsing/FileBrowserClient
   and port number 83

-  so go on "localhost: 83" after all is done/
+  so go on "localhost: 83" after all is done on your web browser/